YifanShenSZ/diabatz/library/abinitio/README.md

 Each line of `cartgrad*.data` contains `x, y, z`, so its number of lines must equal to that of `geom.data`

+## Symmetry adaptation
+Until now we are using the simplest Cartesian coordinate.
+However, in many cases we would need symmetry adapted internal coordinate because the molecular properties
+1. are invariant under translation and rotation
+2. carry certain symmetry

+A global description is based on CNPI group.
+For a specific data point, the CNPI group is mapped to point group.

 ## Reference
 1. Y. Shen and D. R. Yarkony, J. Phys.
 Chem.
 A 2020, 124, 22, 4539–4548 https://doi.org/10.1021/acs.jpca.0c02763